-Crm J 504—Quantitative Methods in Political Science and Criminal Justice (3 credits).
+Crm J 522—Foundations of Quantitative Methods in Criminal Justice (3 credits).
 Applied statistical skills, enabling understanding of substantive political and social questions.
-Same as Pol S 504.
-Sample syllabus

 Crm J 505—Comparative Criminal Justice Systems (3 credits).
 Prereq.
 Crm J 101.
 Comparative study of criminal justice systems in the U.S. and selected foreign countries.
 Credit not granted for both Crm J 405 and 505.

 Crm J 530—Criminal Justice: Process and Institutions (3 credits).
 Process of criminal justice in the context of social, political, and economic environments.

 Crm J 540—Seminar in Criminal Justice Research Evaluations (3 credits).
 Interrelationship of ideology, data, policy development, and policy implementation in public policy analysis.

 Crm J 541—Seminar in Corrections (3 credits).
 Current issues related to the control, management, and sanctioning of criminal offenders.

 Crm J 555—Seminar in Criminological Theory (3 credits).
 Individual, situational and ecological correlates of criminal behavior; data sources and empirical research.

 Crm J 560—Prosecution and Adjudication (3 credits).
 The function of courts and the behavior of prosecutors, defense attorneys and judges within the criminal justice system.